Construction Management Bachelor of Science

 - Apply basic surveying techniques for construction layout and control.

-- Analyze different methods of project delivery and the roles and responsibilities of all constituencies involved in the design and construction process.
+- Understand different methods of project delivery and the roles and responsibilities of all constituencies involved in the design and construction process

 - Understand construction accounting and cost control.